-Due to the its high octane number and natural availability, Benzene is used as a fuel by a lot of people and manufacturers.
-Some have used it as an gasoline additive to help burn fuel more efficiently.
+Due to the high octane number and natural availability, Benzene is used as a fuel by a lot of people and manufacturers.
+Some have used it as a gasoline additive to help burn fuel more efficiently.

-These are some of the popular uses of Benzene and some facts related to the substance.
-To know more about properties, structure of benzene and Benzene formula you can keep visiting BYJU’s or download our app for interesting content and learning experience.
+These are some popular uses of Benzene and some facts related to the substance.
+To know more about properties, structure of benzene and Benzene formula you can keep visiting BYJU’S or download our app for interesting content and learning experience.